GoogleChrome/web.dev/src/site/content/en/blog/samesite-cookies-explained/index.md

 contexts.
 In the latest draft of [RFC6265bis](https://tools.ietf.org/html/draft-ietf-httpbis-rfc6265bis-03) this is being made explicit by introducing a new value of `SameSite=None`.
-This means you can use `None` to clearly communicate you intentionally want the cookie sent in a third-party context.
+This means you can use `None` to clearly communicate that you intentionally want the cookie sent in a third-party context.

 <figure class="w-figure  w-figure--center">
   <img src="samesite-none-lax-strict.png" alt="Three cookies labelled None,